 14. Southwestern College

 Salary After Attending: $46,400

-Situated in Chula Vista in California, Southwestern College services nearly 19,000 students.
-Gaming design falls under the public university’s Computer Science/Digital Arts program.
-Its affordable price points lie in its nature as a community college, where it serves as a counterpoint to some of the more dollar-heavy colleges on this listing.
-The program offers up to a $5k grant for students that are interested in studying one of the three disciplines that are under the program: Digital Arts, Computer Science, and Game Development.
-Both major and minor degrees are offered through the program and align with elements of the Communications major.
+Situated in Chula Vista, California, Southwestern College is a public institution that hosts nearly 19,000 students.
+Gaming design falls under the university’s Computer Science/Digital Arts program.
+Its affordable price and community college status make it incomparable to some of the more dollar-heavy colleges on this listing.
+The program offers up to a $5,000 grant for students that are interested in studying one of the three disciplines in the program: digital arts, computer science, and game development.
+Southwestern offers both graduate and undergraduate degrees through the gaming design program.